bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 I believe that the less I know, the more I want to learn.
 There are a lot of things I need to practice in this field and I'm not going to stop until I'm satisfied with my skillset.

-I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
+I coded nonstop in my dorm since it's my first project.
+I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.

 ### C Implementation

 I wrote this program with 890 lines of code.
-It can be easily implemented with **pointers** that could lessen the lines, but with the deadline fast approaching I used 2D arrays.
+I realize now that it can be easily implemented with **pointers** which will reduce the lines, but with the deadline fast approaching I used 2D arrays.
 The image below is the actual program I made.

 {{< figure src="/game-of-life/gol-actual.gif" caption="40x20 grid R-pentomino " class="wide-width" >}}